Salty History: Where Did Salt Therapy Begin

 Inhaling dry salt as a treatment dates back to 1839 when the first health resort facility at the Wieliczka Salt Mine in Poland was created.

 In 1949, German physician, Dr. K.H.
-Spannahel, who had observed during WWII that the people who were hiding in salt mines and caves from the bombs had respiratory health benefits.
+Spannahel, observed that during WWII people who were hiding in salt mines and caves from the bombs had respiratory health benefits.
 He proposed the creation of the Klyutert cave as an inpatient department to conduct a systematic approach to observe the climatological conditions and confirm the medical effectiveness of underground environments.
 The results of these studies, along with the teamwork of the Hungarian geologist, Dr. H. Kessler, laid the foundation of Speleotherapy which is modern day Halotherapy.

 Later in 1958, Professor Mieczyslaw Skulimowski became the official physician of the "Wieliczka" Salt Mine and started regular treatment of patients in the salt chambers, initiating a new field of medicine – Subterraneotherapy, also called the Skulimowski method, which refers to underground "salted" environments exclusively.